osherjacobs/LabWork_Findings/on-assumed-breach.md

 These are not academic questions.
 They determine whether a breach is contained or becomes catastrophic.

 There is a school of thought that treats post-compromise research as incomplete or irrelevant unless it also demonstrates the entire kill chain from low privileges.
-That position is both disputable and refutable.
+That objection is both factually wrong and logically inconsistent.

-It is disputable because the premise is false: elevated access in real environments is not a rare theoretical edge case.
-It is a documented, recurring outcome of lateral movement, token theft, delegation abuse, and misconfigured service accounts.
-Attackers do not need to be handed credentials.
-They need time and one weak link — both of which exist in most enterprises.
+It is factually wrong because elevated access is commonplace in real intrusions.
+It is routinely achieved through lateral movement, token theft, delegation abuse, and misconfigured service accounts — not just by being handed credentials.
 The starting condition is not invented.
 It is observed.

-It is refutable because even if the premise were granted, the conclusion does not follow.
-Assumed breach does not claim prevention always fails.
+It is logically inconsistent because assumed breach does not claim that prevention always fails.
 It models what happens when it fails — which it does, reliably, against determined attackers.
-A methodology that stress-tests post-compromise detection is not invalidated by the existence of perimeter controls.
+Research that stress-tests post-compromise detection is not invalidated by the existence of perimeter controls.
 It is made more necessary by their limitations.

 Dismissing post-compromise research because the full kill chain wasn't demonstrated is like rejecting a medical study on heart attack treatment because the researchers didn't study how the patient developed atherosclerosis in the first place.
 The argument sounds technical.
 It isn't.
 It is a demand for infinite regression dressed up as rigor.